julio-cfa/julio-cfa.github.io/_writeups/unit42.md

 }
 ```

-<p>The answer is <custom-code>2024-02-14 03:41:58</custom-code>.</p>
+The answer is `2024-02-14 03:41:58`.

 ## Conclusion

-<p>Unit42 is a great and easy challenge.
-It helps us understand Windows event logs and also how to use tools such as <custom-code>jq</custom-code> and <custom-code>grep</custom-code> to navigate through the events and retrieve important information about incidents.</p>
+Unit42 is a great and easy challenge.
+It helps us understand Windows event logs and also how to use tools such as `jq` and `grep` to navigate through the events and retrieve important information about incidents.

 ## References